jack065/MA1508E-Matlab/README.md

 ## Getting Started

-1. Launch MATLAB
+1. Open MATLAB
-2. Navigate to the program directory
+2. In MATLAB's file explorer, navigate to the folder you just downloaded
-3. Run `startup.m` to initialize the program
+3. Double-click on `startup.m` in MATLAB's file explorer
+4. Click the "Run" button in MATLAB's editor toolbar or press F5
-   - This sets up the global matrix history for the undo function
+   - This initializes the program and sets up the global matrix history for the undo function

 ## Available Functions